 The biggest investment you will make in your lifetime will probably be purchasing a home.
 So before you close, you need to be sure that that no one else can claim the property.

 Determining that your rights and interests to the property are clear is the business of a title company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the property's title history.
-The title insurance company can almost always identify any title problems that may arise and clear up these problems prior to closing.
+The title company performs an extensive search on the property's title history.
+Through its research, the title insurance company can almost always identify any title problems that may arise and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all the T's are crossed and all the I's are dotted so you don't end up with legal problems or a problem selling your property.
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.